-Applying Robeco’s updated operational definitions of what constitutes a sustainable investment means funds that wish to be classified as Article 9 need to be investing solely in sustainable investments, which Robeco deems to be one of three things.
+Applying Robeco’s updated operational definitions of what constitutes a sustainable investment means strategies that wish to be classified as Article 9 need to be investing solely in sustainable investments, which Robeco deems to be one of three things.

 Firstly, we can include companies that get positive scores of +1, +2 or +3 under Robeco’s proprietary SDG Framework.2 This assesses the contributions that companies can make to one or more of the 17 Sustainable Development Goals, on a scale from -3 (highly negative) through zero (neutral) to +3 (highly positive).
 A positive SDG score indicates that the company contributes positively to one or more SDGs without causing harm.

-Secondly, if a fund has a specific carbon reduction objective and uses a Paris-Aligned Benchmark or a Climate Transition Benchmark, the constituents of those benchmarks are also considered to be sustainable investments.
+Secondly, if a strategy has a specific carbon reduction objective and uses a Paris-Aligned Benchmark or a Climate Transition Benchmark, the constituents of those benchmarks are also considered to be sustainable investments.
 Finally, investments in green, social, and sustainability bonds will be eligible as sustainable investments as well.

 Positive SDG scores

-These funds still promote environmental and social factors, and the percentage of certifiable sustainable investments in the underlying assets remains high.
+These strategies still promote environmental and social factors, and the percentage of certifiable sustainable investments in the underlying assets remains high.
 This means that while they do not meet the 100% sustainability requirement to be eligible for Article 9, they still remain a high exposure towards those companies that are contributing to sustainable development.3

-Further guidance on the eligibility of government bonds to be deemed as sustainable investment instigated the re-classification of the RobecoSAM Climate Global Bonds fund as Article 8.
+Further guidance on the eligibility of government bonds to be deemed as sustainable investment instigated the re-classification of the RobecoSAM Climate Global Bonds strategy as Article 8.
 Non-ESG labeled government and government-related bonds are not eligible as sustainable investments.

 It’s an ongoing process